-What is revision rhinoplasty?Revision rhinoplasty surgery is a reconstructive surgical procedure that aims to correct aesthetic and or functional abnormalities of the nose following a previous primary rhinoplasty performed by another surgeon.
+What is revision rhinoplasty?Revision rhinoplasty surgery is a reconstructive surgical procedure aiming to correct the nose's aesthetic and/or functional abnormalities following a previous primary rhinoplasty performed by another surgeon.

 Is revision rhinoplasty an appropriate procedure for me?Patients should be fit and healthy with no underlying medical conditions, non-smokers and are looking to improve the appearance and/or function of the nose following a primary rhinoplasty which has not met their goals.
 All patients should have realistic expectations of what can be achieved with further surgery.

 How old must I be to have revision rhinoplasty at Centre for Surgery?You must be 18 years of age to have a consultation and/or treatment at Centre for Surgery.

 What happens at the consultation for revision rhinoplasty?Your surgeon will perform a detailed nose and facial analysis at your consultation, which will also involve taking a full medical history and examination.
 Your ideas, concerns and expectations for treatment will be discussed in depth.
 The procedure will be explained in detail, including the anaesthesia technique, the surgical method planned, risks and potential complications and what to expect in the recovery period.

 For further planning, computerised 3D digital imaging may also be used at the consultation stage.